University of Leeds accommodation: St Mark's Residences

+White Rose View

+White Rose View is run in partnership with Unite Students.

 Former

 Albert Mansbridge Hall

 Albert Mansbridge Hall (53.8045°N 1.5615°W) 71–75 Clarendon Road, was formerly called Woodsley House and built for Sir Peter Fairbairn.
 It was Grade II listed by English Heritage in 1963.
 It is no longer a university residence and, renamed Fairbairn House, houses a residential and conference facility of the Nuffield Institute for Health Services Studies.

 Bodington Hall

 Bodington Hall (53.8444°N 1.5876°W), known as Bod, was formerly the largest student residence for the university, and occupied mainly by first year students.
 It was located between Lawnswood and Adel, approximately 4 miles north of the main campus near the Leeds Outer Ring Road.

 The residence closed in 2012 and the university obtained planning permission for the construction of 160 homes on land occupied by the former buildings and applied for planning permission for 30 more on adjacent land.

 Broadcasting Tower

 Broadcasting Tower (53.8058°N 1.5479°W), run in partnership with Downing Developments, was only available for 2014–15.